MicrosoftDocs/windows-itpro-docs/windows/manage/basic-level-windows-telemetry-events-and-fields.md

 ### Microsoft.Windows.Inventory.Core.InventoryDevicePnpAdd

-This event sends basic metadata about a PNP device and its associated driver to help keep Windows up to date.
+This event sends basic metadata about a PNP device and its associated driver to help keep Windows up-to-date.

 The following fields are available:

 - **HWID**  A JSON array that provides the value and order of the HWID tree for the device.
-Orders are integers, HWIDs look like hid\vid_049f&pid_000e&rev_0102&mi_01&col04
 - **COMPID**  A JSON array the provides the value and order of the compatible ID tree for the device.
-Orders are integers, COMPIDs look like usb\class_03&subclass_01&prot_01
-- **installState**  Device installation state.
+- **InstallState**  The device installation state.
 One of these values: https://msdn.microsoft.com/en-us/library/windows/hardware/ff543130.aspx
-- **enumerator**  The bus that enumerated the device.
+- **Enumerator**  The bus that enumerated the device.
-- **ContainerId**  System-supplied GUID that uniquely groups the functional devices associated with a single-function or multifunction device installed in the computer.
-Example: {27db0821-3bf9-f71a-f96f-a53403857690}
+- **ContainerId**  A system-supplied GUID that uniquely groups the functional devices associated with a single-function or multifunction device installed in the device.
-- **deviceState**  DeviceState is a bitmask of the following: DEVICE_IS_CONNECTED 0x0001 (currently only for container).
+- **DeviceState**  DeviceState is a bitmask of the following: DEVICE_IS_CONNECTED 0x0001 (currently only for container).
 DEVICE_IS_NETWORK_DEVICE 0x0002 (currently only for container).
 DEVICE_IS_PAIRED 0x0004 (currently only for container).
 DEVICE_IS_ACTIVE 0x0008 (currently never set).
 DEVICE_IS_MACHINE 0x0010 (currently only for container).
 DEVICE_IS_PRESENT 0x0020 (currently always set).
 DEVICE_IS_HIDDEN 0x0040.
 DEVICE_IS_PRINTER 0x0080 (currently only for container).
 DEVICE_IS_WIRELESS 0x0100.
 DEVICE_IS_WIRELESS_FAT 0x0200.
 The most common values are therefore: 32 (0x20)= device is present.
 96 (0x60)= device is present but hidden.
 288 (0x120)= device is a wireless device that is present.
-- **parentId**  Device instance id of the parent of the device.
+- **ParentId**  Device instance id of the parent of the device.
 - **STACKID**  A JSON array that provides the value and order of the STACKID tree for the device.
-Orders are integers, STACKIDs look like "\driver\hidusb"
-- **description**  The device description.
+- **Description**  The device description.
-- **matchingID**  Represents the hardware ID or compatible ID that Windows uses to install a device instance.
+- **MatchingID**  Represents the hardware ID or compatible ID that Windows uses to install a device instance.
-- **class**  The device setup class of the driver loaded for the device.
+- **Class**  The device setup class of the driver loaded for the device.
-- **classGuid**  The device setup class guid of the driver loaded for the device.
+- **ClassGuid**  The device setup class guid of the driver loaded for the device.
-- **manufacturer**  The device manufacturer.
+- **Manufacturer**  The device manufacturer.
-- **model**  The device model.
+- **Model**  The device model.
-- **Inf**  INF file name (the name could be renamed by OS, such as oemXX.inf)
+- **Inf**  The INF file name.
-- **driverVerVersion**  The version of the driver loaded for the device.
+- **DriverVerVersion**  The version of the driver loaded for the device.
-- **driverVerDate**  The date of the driver loaded for the device.
+- **DriverVerDate**  The date of the driver loaded for the device.
-- **provider**  The device provider.
+- **Provider**  The device provider.
-- **driverPackageStrongName**  The immediate parent directory name in the Directory field of InventoryDriverPackage.
+- **DriverPackageStrongName**  The immediate parent directory name in the Directory field of InventoryDriverPackage.
-- **service**  The device service name.
+- **Service**  The device service name.
-- **lowerClassFilters**  Lower filter class drivers IDs installed for the device.
+- **LowerClassFilters**  Lower filter class drivers IDs installed for the device.
-- **lowerFilters**  Lower filter drivers IDs installed for the device.
+- **LowerFilters**  Lower filter drivers IDs installed for the device.
-- **upperClassFilters**  Upper filter class drivers IDs installed for the device.
+- **UpperClassFilters**  Upper filter class drivers IDs installed for the device.
-- **upperFilters**  Upper filter drivers IDs installed for the device.
+- **UpperFilters**  Upper filter drivers IDs installed for the device.
 - **PartB_Ms.Device.DeviceInventoryChange**  This field is replaced with the following fields: syncId, objectInstanceId, objectType, Action, and InventoryId.
 - **objectInstanceId**  The Device Instance ID of the device (uniquely identifies a device in the system).
 Example: pci\ven_8086&dev_0085&subsys_13118086&rev_34\4&2dded11c&0&00e1
-- **DriverId**  Used to join with InventoryDriverBinary (on its key).
-Example: 0000f768ad5256cc5ef4b070bb5b99d1742028ca2bd3
+- **DriverId**  A unique identifier for the installed device.
-- **DriverName**  Name of the .sys image file (or wudfrd.sys if using user mode driver framework).
-Example: asyncmac.sys
+- **DriverName**  The name of the driver image file.
 - **InventoryVersion**  The version of the inventory file generating the events.
 - **ProblemCode**  The current error code for the device.

 ### Microsoft.Windows.Inventory.Core.InventoryDevicePnpRemove

-This event indicates that the InventoryDevicePnpRemove object represented by the objectInstanceId is no longer present.
-No object attributes are transmitted other than the objectInstanceId.
+This event indicates that the InventoryDevicePnpRemove object is no longer present.

 The following fields are available:

 - **PartB_Ms.Device.DeviceInventoryChange**  This field is replaced with the following fields: syncId, objectInstanceId, objectType, Action, and InventoryId.